 About Bone Marrow Aspirate Cell Therapy

 Bone marrow is a soft tissue abundantly rich in stem cells and growth factors.
-BMC therapies leverage the therapeutic and healing benefits by stimulating the proliferation of local cells into new tissues and decreasing local inflammation, which often is the driving force behind the progression of chronic degenerative conditions.
+BMA therapies leverage the therapeutic and healing benefits by stimulating the proliferation of local cells into new tissues and decreasing local inflammation, which often is the driving force behind the progression of chronic degenerative conditions.

 How it Works

 In a minimally invasive procedure using a specialized needle, your physician aspirates a small quantity of bone marrow, typically from your hip bone.

 Stem Cell Isolation

 The autologous bone marrow is processed to isolate and concentrate the regenerative cell solution for re-injection into the joint space or in soft tissues.
 A closed system is used for sterility and efficiencies.